What We Do

 |Herbert S. Small, Vice-President Emeritus of the Firm / Licensed Funeral Director|

 Herbert S. Small is a native and lifelong resident of Colonial Heights.
 He was born to the late Edward A and Dora Witt Small, and was educated in the Colonial Heights and Petersburg schools and later graduated from the Eckols Mortuary College in Philadelphia.
-Herbert is married to Arline Holt Small (Matoaca) and has two daughters, Susan Small Belcher, and Nancy Small Barnes both of Colonial Heights, three grandchildren, a brother and sister-in-law Ralph L. and Ruth S. Small.
+Herbert is married to Arline Holt Small (Matoaca) and has two daughters, Susan Small Belcher, and Nancy Small Barnes both of Colonial Heights, three grandchildren, a brother Ralph L. Small.
 He entered funeral service in 1956 with his brother Alvin and became Vice President of the firm until his retirement in 1990 when nephews Bryan D. Small and Louis C. Smith became owners.
 Herbert was appointed by the late Governor Mills Godwin to the State Board of Funeral Directors and Embalmers, his term ending in 1984 as President, and served on the Virginia Board of Funeral Directors for many years.
 He was recognized for 50 years of service in the funeral industry in 2012 by the Virginia Funeral Directors Association.
 Herbert is a 50 year member of Blandford Masonic Lodge #3, the Colonial Heights American Legion Post #284, member and Past President of the Kiwanis Club of Colonial Heights, a member of the VFW Post #2239, and a founder and member of Colonial Christian Church (DOC) serving as Elder, Teacher and Financial Chairman.
 He is an avid golfer and is still very active in Funeral Services.

 |John E. Alban, Director of Operations / Licensed Funeral Director / Pre-Need Counselor|